M-Tahir7/AI-ML-Basics/README.md

 | Text / Time-Series Compression | Sequence-to-Sequence Autoencoder (LSTM/GRU) | RNN/LSTM encoder-decoder, attention mechanism for long sequences | Cross-Entropy Loss |
 | Robust Feature Learning | Contractive Autoencoder | Add contractive penalty to encoder gradients | MSE + Contractive Penalty |

+________________________________________
+ -------------------------------------------------------RNNS--------------------------------------------------------------

+What is Time-Series Data?
+Time-series data is information where the order and sequence of data points matter.
+If you break the order, the data loses its meaning.

+For example, your daily temperature data for a year.
+The temperature on Day 2 depends on the temperature from Day 1.
+If you mix up the days, the information becomes useless.
+Your example of stock market data is another perfect one.
+The price of a share on any given day is connected to its price on the previous days.

+This is also called sequential data.
+The main difference from other types of data is that time plays a crucial role.
+You can use past data (e.g., the last 20 days) to predict the future (the 21st day).

+A time step is simply a single entry in the sequence.
+If you have stock data for 21 days, each day's data is a single time step.

+Why Not Use Other Neural Networks?
+Your movie analogy explains this perfectly: Imagine you join a movie late.
+You don't know the story or why two characters are fighting.
+Your friends who have been watching from the beginning understand the context of the fight because they have seen the entire story.

+Other neural networks (like ANNs or CNNs) are like the person who joined late.
+They treat each data point as an independent sample, without any memory or understanding of the previous data points.

+They can't see the "story" or context of the data.
+This is why they aren't optimal for time-series data.
+We need a model that has a memory of past events and can use that to make predictions.

+How RNNs Are Different and Why They Are Best for Time-Series RNNs are the solution because they have an internal memory.
+The special part of an RNN is the recurrent cell or recurrent neuron.
+This neuron has the ability to remember past information.

+In an RNN, the model doesn't just take the current input; it also takes the "summary" of the previous steps (called the hidden state).
+This hidden state acts like a running summary of the entire sequence up to that point.
+It's like a computer that saves its progress after every step.

+This is what makes RNNs special:

+Internal Memory: They process data sequentially, building up a memory of the past.

+Contextual Understanding: They can understand the context of the data because they remember previous information.
+This allows them to make predictions based on the full story, not just a single data point.

+What Are LSTMs and GRUs?
+A basic RNN can struggle with remembering information over very long sequences.
+It might "forget" things that happened far in the past.

+To solve this, we use two advanced types of recurrent cells:

+LSTM (Long Short-Term Memory): Think of LSTMs as having a long-term memory.
+They use special "gates" to decide what information to keep in their memory, what to forget, and what to output.
+Your idea of a "forget gate" is exactly right.

+GRU (Gated Recurrent Unit): GRUs are a simpler version of LSTMs.
+They also use gates to control the flow of information, but with fewer gates, making them easier and faster to train in some cases.

+________________________________________